KustoszApp/docs/source/installation/vps.md

 ## Prerequisites

 Kustosz is web application.
-You probably want a dedicated (sub)domain that supports secure HTTPS connection.
-That part of setup is out of scope for this guide.
+You probably want it available under a dedicated (sub)domain that supports secure HTTPS connection.

 There are few dependencies that you absolutely must meet:

 * Python 3.9 or newer
-* WSGI-compatible web server, like Apache with mod_wsgi or Nginx
 * Ability to execute arbitrary commands in the context of server
 * Ability to start your own long-running processes (needed by Celery worker)
 * At least 256 MiB of memory